rust-lang/rustc-perf/triage/README.md

 the revision range from that triage period.
 The noted final commit `$PARENT` will be the parent commit that we use for the current round of triage.

-Start the new triage log entry in a new file using a `YYYY-MM-DD.md`-form name.
-Follow the format of the previous entries.

-Use the provided script to automate building the file:
+Use the API endpoint to automate building the file:

 ```
-% ./weekly-report.py PARENT > YYYY-MM-DD.md
+% curl https://perf.rust-lang.org/perf/triage '{"start":"$PARENT","stat":"instructions:u"}' > YYYY-MM-DD.md
 ```

-### Manual Generation

-You can also build the report manually, starting by viewing the [perf website](https://perf.rust-lang.org).

-- Determine the revision range.
-The start revision corresponds to the end revision from the previous log entry.
-The end revision is the latest measured revision on perf.rust-lang.org.
-- Set the range on the graphs by setting the "start" and "end" revisions at the top of the page.
-Full SHAs must be used.
-- Uncheck the "Absolute data" checkbox, because that makes changes easier to see.
-- Record the revision range, with a link, in the log entry.

 ## Analysis

 The following is a list of items you should look for when interpreting performance results.

-If you've generated a triage report, you will go through each entry in the report and verify that it is properly labeled as a regression, improvement, or a mix of the two.
+Go through each entry in the report and verify that it is properly labeled as a regression, improvement, or a mix of the two.
 For instance, some entries that are labeled as regressions, are actually not regressions and have only been labeled as such due to noise.

-### Viewing Results
+### Viewing results

 Look for significant changes (regressions or improvements) in the following:
 - instruction count